 The best way to do that is to co-create a remote experience with your team members.

-“You need to be intentional", George says.
+“You need to be intentional", George said.
 “Understand the real challenge that you're trying to solve, and then very thoughtfully map out solutions, and get team feedback along the way.
 We love to get inputs and feedback on internal decisions, so that we know the voices of all team members are heard equally.”

 For Smith, the best remote culture is the one that works for your team, and it requires everyone’s input to make it work.

-“There isn’t a ‘right’ way to do remote working", Smith says.
+“There isn’t a ‘right’ way to do remote working", Smith said.
 “Everyone’s needs and priorities will differ.
 Some people like the social aspect of work, others prefer working in isolation… This is why setting a prescriptive remote culture doesn’t work.
 Each member of our team has filled out a ‘ReadMe’ guide on how they like to work to make collaboration easier.
 You have to have a dialogue with your team about what’s important to them, and how you can all best work together.”

 Building trust remotely relies on empowering autonomy, knowledge-sharing, and empathy.

 Leading successfully in a remote working environment requires leaders to abandon the narrative that productivity is the key measure of success at work.
 Instead, they must focus on creating the right processes and frameworks that foster transparent communication, empathy, connection, and knowledge-sharing.
+A formal work-from-home policy provides clarity and consistency for both employees and the company.
+Check out our work-from-home policy template and get started creating or updating policies that work best for your team.

 When you create a working environment where employees are given the information and autonomy to make their own decisions and employees are measured by outcomes, not output, then trust and accountability will naturally flourish.
 This will pave the way to long-term remote success.